TheNoobInventor/mkdocs_template/README.md

 ## References

-Further information on the packages and tools used can be found in the references below.
+More information on the packages and tools used can be found in the references below.

 - [MkDocs](https://www.mkdocs.org/getting-started/)
 - [Material theme](https://squidfunk.github.io/mkdocs-material/getting-started/)